PalMassimo/learning-background/ElasticSearch/Notes.md

 ### Scripted Updates
 Elasticsearch allows to change documents values by referencing them (e.g. increase a counter by two).
 We use the `update` api, specifying a script object in the request body.

+Decrease the price field by one of the document having id 100
 ```
-# decrease the price by 1
 POST /products/_update/<doc_id>
 {
     "script": {